pusher/faros/docs/5_migrate.md

 GitTrack per namespace, but only one namespace to a GitTrack)
 4. Turn off the new deployment of Faros and scale up your old Faros deployments with `--gittrack-mode=Enabled`

+Once these steps are done, you can run the namespacecheck tool again to verify that there are no cross-namespace references.

 [^1]: For Kubernetes internals reasons, a Faros controller cannot both handle a single namespace and `ClusterGitTracks`.
 If you only have namespaced Faros controllers, you will need to add a new deployment handling only `ClusterGitTracks`.